bioimagesuiteweb/examples/README.md

 # Examples

-This is example code for BioImage Suite Web (and also serves as a tutorial for the Yale Course ``Medical Software Design`` (BENG 406b, Spring 2019).
+This is example code for BioImage Suite Web.
+It introduces certain JavaScript and Software Engineering Concepts.
+It was developed in part also for the needs of the Yale Course ``Medical Software Design`` (BENG 406b, Spring 2019).

 ## Before you begin